whiskyechobravo/kerko/README.md

    bibliography.

 You have just built a really minimal application for Kerko.
 This code example is available at [KerkoStart].
-See also [KerkoApp] for a more complete and production-ready example (also recommended if you are developing a custom application or integrating into another application).
+However, if you are looking at developing a custom Kerko application, we recommend that you consider [KerkoApp] as a starting point.
+While KerkoApp is still quite small, it adds some features and is more production-ready than the above example.

 ## Configuration variables